Goathead/RailsLite/README.md

 * Session-storing cookie functionality.
 * URL, query string, and request body param parsing.
 * HTTP request routing.

-The main framework code is in the lib/rails_lite directory.

 ### Tests
 The tests directory contains simple server tests to demo functionality.
 Run them and navigate to localhost:3000 in your browser to try them out.